 Is there a best time of day to see whales?

 There really is no “best” time of day to go whale watching.
 Whales are out and about all day and night, so morning, afternoon, evening—you’ll always have a great chance of spotting a whale on any of our daily tours.

 If you are looking to book your spot or group for an upcoming whale watching adventure, be sure to check out our online booking feature which makes booking easy!

-If you want up to date information on our whale sightings in 2020, be sure to follow us on Facebook.
+If you want up to date information on our whale sightings, be sure to follow us on Facebook.